fonchaves/fonchaves/README.md

 I have focused my studies on Full Stack development and Mobile UX Design.

-As a front end and mobile developer, I'm very excited with Flutter, but also I seek to improve my skills in Javascript technologies such as React and React Native.
-As a back end developer, I have focused for building systems with NodeJS.
+Currently, I am focused on enhancing my skills as a back-end developer, working on maintaining and developing API services using NestJS and Typescript.
+Additionally, I am working on personal projects using Golang.

+As a front-end and Mobile developer, I have extensive experience with Flutter and Dart.
+However, I have also worked with JavaScript, React, and Next.JS.

+I am passionate about working on projects related to Sustainability, e-mobility, and Green Energy.

-In my spare time, I like to study about e-Mobility, information security, smart cities and developing small programming projects involving these areas.
-Finally, as not everything is just programming, as a hobby I seek to play eletric guitar to relax.
+Finally, as not everything is just programming, as a hobby I seek to play electric guitar to relax.

 - 🔭 I’m currently working on Mobile Apps with Flutter
-- 🌱 I’m currently learning about Flutter Animations
+- 🌱 I’m currently working with NestJS and Typescript
 - 💬 Ask me about: tech, cars, e-mobility, movies, music, guitar
-- ⚡ I use daily: `.dart`, `.cs`, `.java`, `.tsx`, `.js`, `.html`, `.css`
+- ⚡ I use daily: `.dart`,`.tsx`, `.ts` `.js`, `.go`, `.java`, `.html`, `.css`

 Feel free to contact me through my LinkedIn profile or email.